summer-Zzz/crypto-tracker/planning/PLANNING.md

   - find and use and embed twitter api
 - Develop news feed
   - research, find and embed news api

+#### DB

+- Take snapshot of user info
+- Save in dB
+- Conditionally render from dB in case of API outage

 ### Pair-Programming
 - Design tables